zlszhonglongshen/A-Light-and-Fast-Face-Detector-for-Edge-Devices/face_detection/README.md

 1. prepare symbol net `symbol_farm/symbol_10_560_25L_8scales_v1.py`
 2. (optional) check the latency by using `inference_speed_evaluation/inference_speed_eval.py`
 3. prepare the training data by using the code in `data_provider_farm`.
 We provide a packed training data of WIDERFACE trainset.
-Please download from  xxxx or xxxx.
+Please download from **Data Download**.
 4. adjust the code around the line 241 in `data_iterator_farm/multithread_dataiter_for_cross_entropy_vx`.
 This segment of code may vary task to task.
 5. set the variables in configuration py script in `config_farm` and run.